ibm-cloud-docs/watsonxdata/known_issues.md

+## Sync all objects and metadata deletion
+{: #known_issues26640}

+When using the **Sync All Objects** option in {{site.data.keyword.lakehouse_short}}, there may be cases where data is not deleted from the metastore if the corresponding object has been deleted from the object storage.

 ## Data protection rule for row filtering
 {: #known_issues28556}

-When a column name that contains spaces is applied with a data protection row filtering rule in watsonx.data, non-owners of the asset may encounter errors when attempting to preview the table.
+When a column name that contains spaces is applied with a data protection row filtering rule in {{site.data.keyword.lakehouse_short}}, non-owners of the asset may encounter errors when attempting to preview the table.

 ## Performance issue with multiple groups of large user counts
 {: #known_issues15126}